What Our Young People Think About Church.

 The results show only 35% of the young people surveyed are comfortable enough to bring their friends to church.

-Question # 3 - If you were to rate the quality of your church service what score would you give it out of 10?
+Question # 3 - If you were to rate the quality of your church service, what score would you give it out of 10?

-I was shocked by what I read and I bet you’ll be shocked too.
+I was shocked by what I read, and I bet you’ll be shocked too.

 Question # 4 - Is our church meeting your spiritual needs?

-I remember my parents asking me, “what did you learn today?” after every church service.
+I remember my parents asking me, “What did you learn today?” after every church service.
 I think it’s safe to say that I paid attention to the sermon so I could answer the question.

-It’s different these days because the church is not only full of young people but young people with cellphones.
+It’s different these days because the church is not only full of young people but young people with cell phones.
 They sit behind the church while the adults occupy the front seats.

 It is important to note that some churches scored very low on this one.
-In one case we almost 100% of the young people say NO.
+In one case almost 100% of the young people say NO.

 One of the biggest complaints from young people is that the church is not meeting their needs.